How it works

 Triggers

-When a specified event is emitted on-chain, WAVS operators detect it and execute the corresponding service component off-chain.
+A trigger is the event that activates a WAVS service.
+Triggers can be EVM or Cosmos events, cron, or blockheight triggers.
+When a specified event is triggered, WAVS operators detect it and execute the corresponding service component off-chain.
 The results are then verified and submitted back on-chain, completing the execution cycle.
+For more information, see the Triggers page.

 Service components

 Service components are the heart of the WAVS platform, encapsulating the core logic that powers a service.
-They are written in Rust (with support for other languages coming soon), which contains all the necessary computational logic to run a service.
+They contain the off-chain business logic for a service, written in Rust, Go, or JavaScript (with other languages coming soon).
 These service components are compiled to WASM and are uploaded to the WAVS platform where they can be run by operators.
 In the WAVS runtime, service components are sandboxed from each other and from the node's operating system.
 This way, operators and AVS services maintain a clean separation, with AVS builders defining service components and operators having to opt in to each service.

 Service components are lightweight and built for adaptability.
 Building a service used to take thousands of lines of code and the configuration of dozens of files to execute even the simplest logic.
 With WAVS, service components can consist of a few lines of code that can be dynamically deployed to the WAVS platform.